eludris/eludris/docs/src/content/docs/index.md

 | Foo?  | Integer |
 | Bar   | String? |

-Now, you may be wondering what these question marks are going there, it depends on where the question mark is, if the question mark is next to the field name like in `Foo?`, then that field is omittable, meaning that it is not guaranteed to exist, however in a case where it exists it is **guaranteed** to be an Integer.
+Now, you may be wondering what these question marks are doing there.
+It depends on where the question mark is, if the question mark is next to the field name -- like in `Foo?` -- that field is omittable, meaning that it is not guaranteed to exist.
+Otherwise in a case where it exists it is **guaranteed** to be an Integer.

-On the other hand if the question mark is next to the type like in `String?` it means that while the field will always be present, its value can be a `null`.
+On the other hand if the question mark is next to the type -- like in `String?` -- it means that, while the field will always be present, its value can be `null`.